syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/ViewMode.md

 # Built-in Views

-`SfCalendar` control provides two types of views to display dates such as month view and year view.
+`SfCalendar` control provides four types of views to display dates such as month,year,decade,century.
 It can be assigned to the `SfCalendar` control by using view mode property.

 By default `SfCalendar` control is assigned with month view.
 Based on the user’s preference `SfCalendar` viewed in any of the available two type.